 In case no one is at fault: ‘The Seller will return the deposit if the deed cannot be signed for any reason beyond both parties’ control.’
 This was used when a party couldn’t sign due to COVID-19.

-b) Property Repairs.
-Find out if the building has any past repairs unpaid or future repairs needed.
+Find out if the building has any past repairs unpaid or future maintenance needed.
 If there are any signs of damage, get an architect’s inspection.
-Then write the damage details, and who pays to repair them, into the arras.
-Repairing buildings in Barcelona can be really expensive.
+Then write the damage details, and who pays to repair them, into the arras contract.
+Repairing buildings in Barcelona can be expensive.

-TIP: Don’t hire the agent, or their mortgage broker, for a mortgage.
-Their involvement could make it hard for you to get your arras money back in case you can’t get a mortgage.
+ProTip: Don’t hire the agent, or their mortgage broker in Barcelona, for a mortgage.
+Their involvement could make it hard for you to get your arras money back if you can’t get a mortgage.
 Keep your mortgage search totally private.

 5) Who does the Buyer pay the Arras to?

 a) Seller.
-This is best because if the deal falls through you only have to chase one party for your 10% or 20%.
-However, if you have evidence that the seller can’t be trusted or doesn’t pay his bills, go with the agent.
+This is best because you only have to chase one party for your 10% or 20% if the deal falls through.
+However, go with the agent if you have evidence that the seller can’t be trusted or doesn’t pay his bills.

 b) Agent.
-Some agents want the arras money so they can get paid right away (the seller pays them a % of the purchase price).
+Some agents want the arras money to get paid right away (the seller pays them a % of the purchase price).
 Request to see their authorization to receive money on behalf of the seller.
 Then identify in the arras who you are paying and that both parties have to return their share of the arras doubled if the seller doesn’t sell.

-6) Deed-Signing Date.
 Finally, be sure to state a deadline to sign the deed.
-This forces the parties to resolve pending matters and will force the seller to move out in case he lives in the property.
+This forces the parties to resolve pending matters and will cause the seller to move out if he lives in the property.